cortsf/quterofi/README.md

 ```

 ### Extra bindings
-These are standad non-quterofi bindings that play well with the above keybindings.
+These are standard non-quterofi bindings that play well with the above keybindings.

 ``` python
 config.bind("e", "cmd-set-text -s :open ")